Colonel Tye: Legacy

 Often considered one of the most effective and respected African American soldiers of the Revolution, Tye made significant contributions to the British cause.
 Although never commissioned an officer by the British Army, Colonel Tye earned his honorary title as a sign of respect for his tactical and leadership skills.
-The British often granted such titles to other noteworthy black officers in Jamaica and other West Indian islands.
-The British army did not formally appoint anyone of African descent to such positions; however, the Royal Navy did commission black officers.
+The British often gave such titles to noteworthy black fighters in Jamaica and other parts of the British West Indies.
 Tye's knowledge of the swamps, rivers, and inlets in Monmouth County was integral to the British efforts in New Jersey during the war.
 As the commander of the Black Brigade, he led raids against American Patriots, seized supplies, and assassinated Patriot leaders during the war.

 Tye had served a crucial role for the British forces in the area as he led numerous successful raids and battles against the local patriots.
 It can also be noted that he did a great deed in the slaves that he freed along with a few that he enlisted to fight alongside himself.
 The legacy of Colonel Tye can be seen through a quote of historian Robert Mayers in his chapter about Tye and Huddy from his book The Patriot and the Pine Tree.
 Mayers concluded, "Tye's reputation lived on among his comrades, as well as among his enemies.
 Many Americans contended that the war at the New Jersey shore would have been won much sooner had Tye been enlisted on their side.
 Others observed that had he lived on for the rest of the war, it would have been a disaster for the Patriots of Monmouth County.
 Ironically, Tye and other African-American Loyalists fought against the Patriots not because of their loyalty to the Crown but for many of the same freedoms the Patriots had demanded from the King."

 Colonel Tye served as an example of the role of African Americans during the Revolutionary War.
 Dunmore's Proclamation involved the African American population in the war in a manner not yet seen.
 The promise of freedom inspired African American men like Tye to join the Loyalist cause.
 Tye and his men captured important Patriot militiamen, launched numerous raids, and seized scarce resources from the local population.
 Their actions gained the attention of Governor William Livingston, who invoked martial law in New Jersey as a result in an attempt to restore order.
 The actions of Tye and other former slaves provoked whites' fear that wartime abolition would cause further dislocation and disorder in the region.
 Further, Tye's exploits intensified white anxieties about slave revolt and served to reinforce anti-abolition sentiment.